 - Health & Safety

 - Emergency Planning

 - Business Continuity Planning

 - Projects

-- ➤ Business Risks i.e. risks identified in the Corporate & Operational Risk Registers
+- Business Risks i.e. risks identified in the Corporate Risk Register

 - Partnerships/Shared Services

-The risk management process contained in this strategy applies primarily to the Strategic Business and Project risk areas, however, the principle of the strategy can be applied to operational risk areas.
+The risk management process contained in this strategy applies primarily to the Strategic Business and Project risk areas, however, the principle of the strategy can be applied to any operational risks.